 - Back up important files.
 “I look at weekly usage reports.
 If a client has only backed up a megabyte in a week, I know they’re not doing it right.
 It comes down to storage reports to make sure they’re consistent in storage, office or with clients.”

 - Manage compliance regulations.
 “Our clients are private equity firms who have a strict SEC compliance they need to adhere to.
-CrashPlan for Small Business meets those requirements.”
+CrashPlan professional meets those requirements.”

 SHARE THIS PAGE WITH OTHERS

-Start your free one-month trial of CrashPlan – no hidden costs or commitments.
+Start your free trial of CrashPlan – no hidden costs or commitments.

 Delivering peace of mind with unlimited automatic cloud backup that is simple to use.